|Value (<£500)||Cuisinart Grind and Brew Plus||Included||£139||Filter|

 That's our list over, all great coffee machines, in their own right, each very capable yet each very different.
 I guess you still want me to pick a winner though, it's just

-human nature.
-I have to say that if I was forced to pick only one of the above machines it would be the Bazeera Strega as an Espresso maker, this is because of its total
+I have to say that if I was forced to pick only one of the above machines, and budget was not a consideration, it would probably be the Bazeera Strega as an Espresso maker, this is because of its total versatility; the on board tank; ability to plumb direct; the lever pull and infinite extraction control; great steam wand; and a hot water wand for stretched espressos.
+The closest thing you will get to a coffee shop in your home.

 Whatever coffee maker you end up with, remember that the machine can't make bad coffee beans any better but a good machine, and a good barista, can get the most out of great coffee beans.